studiobutter/gacha-stuff/README.md

 This is the Repository for all PowerShell Files to copy your Gacha Links.
 Now with support for Multiple Languages.

-To add your own language, please fork this repository, update the `language.json` file and add your language translation in the `i18n` folder
+To add your own language, please fork this repository, update the `language.json` file and add your language translation in the `i18n` folder.

 Run the Interactive menu: